Ghirensics/ghiro/docs/src/introduction/index.rst

 user.
 Cases allow you to group image analyses by topic, you can choose which user allow to see your case with a permission schema.
-Every team in your forensic lab could work in their own cases with priviledges separation.
+Every team in your forensic lab could work in their own cases with privileges separation.

 Use Case
 ========